GetAI-Solutions/clario/README.md

 ## Contributing

-Currently, GetAI is not an open-source project.
+Currently, Clario.ai is not an open-source project.
 However, we welcome contributions from partners and collaborators who share our vision of enhancing consumer access to product information in Africa.

 If you are interested in contributing to our project, please contact us at [contact@getai.com](Obimbaking@gmail.com) for more information on partnership opportunities and collaboration.